Anti-graft chief to oversee Italy's Expo after arrests

 Among those arrested are the event's public procurement manager and two ex-lawmakers jailed during "Bribesville".

-Beppe Grillo, a comedian-turned-politician who leads the anti-establishment 5 Star Movement, said the appointment of Cantone was too little too late as the vast majority of the public tenders for the fair have already been handed out.
+Beppe Grillo, a comedian-turned-politician who leads the anti-establishment 5 Star Movement, has urged the government to suspend work for Expo 2015, branding it a "great binge".

-"EXPO is a conspiracy to launder public money," Grillo told a news conference in Milan.
-"The appointment of Cantone comes too late.
-Controls had to be put in place earlier."

-The 5-Star Movement has long opposed the Expo 2015 project, saying it will not deliver the economic returns it promises.

 However, Renzi insisted Italy must press ahead with Expo 2015, for which the state has already earmarked 1.3 billion euros of funds in new infrastructure and services.